TetianaDubovyk/capstone/README.md

 ### index.html
 There are three main sections in the body of the page:
-- navbar section: the logo of the site and the menu
+- **navbar section**: the logo of the site and the menu
-- single wine section: a section which gets visible only to show a single wine content on the page
+- **single wine section**: a section which gets visible only to show a single wine content on the page
-- content section: contains the form to select region of the wine, the wine cards tiles, the pagination section and a footer
+- **content section**: contains the form to select region of the wine, the wine cards tiles, the pagination section and a footer

 ### wine_blog.js
 After the DOM content of the page has been loaded, event listeners got attached to the select forms, to the menu items and to each of the wine cards.